-Refer to CBSE Class 12 Chemistry Electrochemistry MCQs Set B provided below available for download in Pdf.
-The MCQ Questions for Class 12 Chemistry with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 3 Electrochemistry Class 12 MCQ are an important part of exams for Class 12 Chemistry and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 12 Chemistry Electrochemistry MCQs Set B provided below.
+The MCQ Questions for Class 12 Unit 2 Electrochemistry Chemistry with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 12 Chemistry and also download more latest study material for all subjects

-MCQ for Class 12 Chemistry Chapter 3 Electrochemistry
+MCQ for Class 12 Chemistry Unit 2 Electrochemistry

 Question.
 The standard electrode potential (E°) values of Al3+/Al, Ag+/Ag, K+/K and Cr3+/Cr are –1.66 V, 0.80 V, –2.93 V and –0.74 V, respectively.
 The correct decreasing order of reducing power of the metal is